Capital Dividend Accounts

 - Non-taxable portions of capital gains/losses realized from the disposition of capital property, and

 - Capital dividends received from other private corporations

-The CDA calculation is described in the definition of "capital dividend account" in Canada's Income Tax Act.
+The Capital Dividend Account calculation is described in Canada's Income Tax Act.
 The surpluses accumulated in this account can be distributed to Canadian resident shareholders of the corporation in the form of a tax-free capital dividend.